othneildrew/Best-README-Template/README.md

 The third requirement is pleasing esthetics.
 This is satisfied by the use of appropriately selected and matched colors.
 The design leverages a palette of base, primary, and secondary hues matched using tools from Adobe.

 The last requirement is performance.
 This is satisfied by using the latest in web technologies.
-Much of the theme's design relies on the W3C Flexible Box Module and to further boost performance, it is suggested a plugin like Native Lazyload by Google be installed to reduce image load times.
+Much of the theme's design leverages the W3C Flexible Box Module (flexbox) and to further boost performance, it is suggested a plugin like Native Lazyload by Google be installed to reduce image load times.

 ### Versatile in the Creation of Content